 Chris has drafted opinion letters, intercompany agreements, and cost sharing agreements and has helped clients navigate a variety of complex tax issues, both internally and before the Internal Revenue Service, including transfer pricing, tax compliance, and tax treaty matters.

-In addition, Chris helps pro bono clients secure and maintain tax-exempt status for their nonprofit organizations and advises on the federal tax implications for their organizations.
+Chris works with clients to secure and maintain tax-exempt status for nonprofit organizations and advises on the federal tax implications for these organizations.

-Chris is coauthor of the Practical Guide to U.S. Transfer Pricing and is a member of the D.C.
+Chris is coauthor of the Practical Guide to U.S. Transfer Pricing and is a member of the American Bar Association (Tax Section) and the D.C.
 Bar Association (Tax Section).

 Warning: U.S. Tax Regulations Impact Completed Foreign Sales Retroactively and Domestic Partnerships